Tumypmyp/any-task/apis/2025-05-20/openapi/docs/ObjectsApi.md

 ## list_objects

-> models::PaginationPeriodPaginatedResponseApimodelObject list_objects(anytype_version, space_id, offset, limit)
+> models::PaginationPaginatedResponseApimodelObject list_objects(anytype_version, space_id, offset, limit)
 List objects

 Retrieves a paginated list of objects in the given space.
 The endpoint takes query parameters for pagination (offset and limit) and returns detailed data about each object including its ID, name, icon, type information, a snippet of the content (if applicable), layout, space ID, blocks and details.
 It is intended for building views where users can see all objects in a space at a glance.